Geometric bijections between spanning subgraphs and orientations of a graph: The geometric proof of Theorem (2)

-Now we take $A$ to be the matrix $D$ associated to the graph $G$.
-We will show $E_D(q_1, q_2, \cdots, q_n)$ ($n=|E|$) is equal to the number of lattices points in the $(q_1,\cdots,q_n)$-dilate of $S_\sigma$, i.e., This is useful because we have the following formula to count $\#(\widehat{S_\sigma}\cap\mathbb{Z}^E)$ and hence we can compare it with the formula in Proposition~\ref{Ehrhart2}. \begin{Prop} where $F$ ranges over all the generating forests of the non-empty standard half-open cells $(\text{hoc}_{\sigma,\sigma^*}(T)-\overrightarrow{C^*})\bigcap [0,1]^E$ in Proposition~\ref{hocprop2}. \end{Prop} \begin{proof} By Proposition~\ref{hocprop2}, $S_\sigma$ is decomposed into certain standard half-open cells.
+\begin{proposition} where $F$ ranges over all the generating forests of the non-empty standard half-open cells $(\text{hoc}_{\sigma,\sigma^*}(T)-\overrightarrow{C^*})\cap [0,1]^E$ in Proposition~\ref{hocprop2}. \end{proposition} \begin{proof} By Proposition~\ref{hocprop2}, $S_\sigma$ is decomposed into certain standard half-open cells.
 Note that each of them contains a unique lattice point.
 So after the $(q_1,\cdots,q_n)$-dilation, each dilated standard half-open cell contains $\prod_{e\in F}q_e$ lattice points, where $F$ is the generating forest of the cell. \end{proof}